hoiregeno/php-authentication-system/README.md

 ## Getting Started

+Create the files above in a project folder and follow the steps below:

 ### 1. Database Setup
 1. Open your database manager (like **phpMyAdmin**) and create a new database named `auth_system`.
 2. Run the following SQL query to create the table: